otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/10-react-3-reactstrap.md

 You can find this file in the `node_modules/bootstrap/dist/css`.

 Once you have done this, start the development server.
-You will be automatically navigated to `localhost:3000`.
+A browser will open and navigate you to `localhost:3000`.

 **Question:** Do you notice anything different?